ahmetkca/React-Authentication/README.md

     * Adds an extra layer of security over just hashing.
     * Makes easy-to-guess passwords harder to identify in the database.

+3. ### Never trust the Front-End
+    * When implementing some kind of security measure, it must be implemented on the server.
+It should never rely solely on client-side logic.
+        * Some Examples:
+            * Make sure users can only view their own data
+            * Make sure users can't store arbitrary fields in our database
+            * Make sure only paid subscribers can access certain content

+4. ### Authentication Error Handling
+    * Inform Users of Authentication Errors, if something goes wrong let the user know.
+    * Don't tell them too much.
+There are certain things that we don't want our users to know too much about.
+    * Balance between maximizing user experience and maximizing safety.

+5. ### Securing Your Database
+    * Hosting your database somewhere means "exposing it to the elements"
+    * Most database providers will already have a basic security setup such as only allowed IPs

 </details>